 There are many positions to hire for when opening a new restaurant.
-Depending on the position, some positions require prior restaurant experience, while others are perfect for newcomers to the business.
-One restaurant position where having more experience is definitely a plus is the bartender.
+Depending on the position, some jobs require prior restaurant experience, while others are perfect for newcomers to the business.
+The one position in a restaurant where having more experience is definitely a plus is the bartender.
 While anyone can pour a glass of beer or wine, mixing cocktails is fine art.
 Even more important when hiring a bartender is their personality.
 They need to know how to read customers, offering conversation when needed and minding their own business when it’s not.

 Just as important as hiring waitstaff and a bartender, hiring experienced kitchen staff is also important.
 Your restaurant concept will help guide you in what type of chef or cook to hire.
 More upscale dining concepts will require a chef with ample experience, while more basic concepts, like a food truck, is a good place for someone still learning the ropes of restaurant cooking.
 Restaurant cooks and chefs come in all shapes and sizes and a wide variety of experiences.
 Depending on the size of your restaurant and layout of your restaurant kitchen, you may need only two or three chefs or cooks, or you may need 10, 12, or 14!

 An employee manual is a good idea for any restaurant (or any business, for that matter).
 An employee manual outlines all your expectations for job performance as well as job descriptions, safety procedures, and any other communication you want to convey concerning your restaurant.
 An employee manual helps new restaurant employees start on the right foot, and minimizes confusion and misunderstandings later on.